-Contact Lapeze & Johns for the best maritime legal representation in Louisiana, Texas, and throughout the Gulf Coast.
+Contact Lapeze & Johns for experienced legal representation in your maritime injury claim, no matter if you live in Texas, Louisiana, or throughout the Gulf Coast.
 We’ve represented hundreds of offshore workers and longshoremen, and our reputation in the industry is well established.
 Our experience comes from the enormous impact the maritime industry has had on the Gulf Coast and its residents.
 We know the Jones Act and the Longshore and Harbor Workers’ Compensation Act and how to apply them to the advantage of our clients.

-Our Texas Maritime Lawyers have experience working with inland water cases as well as offshore, and our expertise with unsafe equipment investigations gets results.
-It is our practice to always talk with witnesses and consult maritime industry and medical experts for all our maritime injury claims.
+Our Texas Maritime Lawyers have experience working with inland water cases as well as offshore, and our experience with unsafe equipment investigations gets results.
+It is our practice to always talk with witnesses and consult maritime industry and medical professionals for all our maritime injury claims.
 We work aggressively from the start to reach a suitable settlement quickly and effectively.

 Unsafe Equipment Attorneys